 Read more →You Ingested All Your Documents.
 That's Maybe 20% of What Your AI Needs to Know.

 Ingesting your documents captures the official version of how things work.
-Not how things actually work.
-The gap is tacit knowledge - and closing it is why OCM is your real AI strategy.
+Not how things work.
+The gap is tacit knowledge, and closing it is why OCM is your real AI strategy.

-Read more →The Architecture Gap: What AWS Recommends vs What Production RAG Actually Requires
+Read more →The Architecture Gap: What AWS Recommends vs What Production RAG Requires

 Most enterprises follow AWS's getting-started docs and point everything at Bedrock.
 That architecture was designed for demos, not production.
-Here is what production RAG actually costs you - and what fixes it.
+Here is what production RAG costs you, and what fixes it.

 Read more →Why Legacy Enterprises Fail at AI: The Calibrate Problem

-Read more →Beyond the Chatbot: What Agentic Systems Actually Require in Production
+Read more →Beyond the Chatbot: What Agentic Systems Require in Production

 Agentic AI systems are not chatbots with more steps.
-They require fundamentally different architecture - orchestration, persistent memory, tool-use, and observability.
-Here's what production actually looks like.
+They require fundamentally different architecture, orchestration, persistent memory, tool-use, and observability.
+Here's what production looks like.

 Read more →The Future of Generative AI in the Enterprise